Charles Bronson: 1975–1989: Action film star

 In 1975, Bronson starred in two films directed by Tom Gries: Breakout, a box office bonanza which grossed $21 million on a $4.6 million budget, and Breakheart Pass, a Western adapted from a novel by Alistair MacLean, which was a box office disappointment.

 In 1975, he starred in the directorial debut of Walter Hill, Hard Times, playing a Depression-era street fighter making his living in illegal bare-knuckled matches in Louisiana.
 It earned good reviews.
 The film was the 29th highest-grossing film in the US that year, making $5 million at the box office.
 Roger Ebert said it is "a powerful, brutal film containing a definitive Charles Bronson performance."

 In 1975, he was one of many actors who were offered the lead in The Shootist (1976).
 Bronson turned it down because the character had prostate cancer.

 Bronson reached his pinnacle in box-office drawing power in 1975, when he was ranked 4th, behind only Robert Redford, Barbra Streisand, and Al Pacino.

 In 1976, Bronson did a Western for UA, Frank D. Gilroy's From Noon till Three.
 Also that year, Bronson made St. Ives, his first film with director J. Lee Thompson.

-In 1977, Bronson acted in Irvin Kershner's Raid on Entebbe, where he played Dan Shomron.
+In 1977, Bronson acted in Irvin Kershner's Raid on Entebbe, in which he played Dan Shomron.
 The NBC television film was based on the true story of the Entebbe raid.
 It received initially good reviews.
 Capitalizing on its strong all-star ensemble cast, a film version was released theatrically in the UK and Europe in early 1977.
 At the Golden Globe Awards it won "Best Television Movie".
 At the Emmy Awards it was nominated for "Outstanding Special – Drama or Comedy" as well as winning and receiving nominations in other categories.
 Also that year, he was reunited with Thompson in The White Buffalo, produced by Dino de Laurentiis for UA.
 UA also released Telefon, directed by Don Siegel.
-Finally in 1977, Bronson was announced as the star of Raise the Titanic (1980), but didn't appear in the final product.
+Finally in 1977, Bronson was announced as the star of Raise the Titanic (1980), but did not appear in the final product.

-In the 1970s, director Ingmar Bergman wanted to make a film with Bronson but he turned him down finding Bergman's works dull.
+In the 1970s, director Ingmar Bergman wanted to make a film with Bronson, but he turned him down finding Bergman's works dull.
 "Everything is weakness and sickness with Bergman," he said.
 Bronson auditioned for the role of Superman for the 1978 film adaptation, but producer Ilya Salkind turned him down for being too earthy and decided to cast Christopher Reeve.

 Another 1978 film he was considered as a lead on was Capricorn One.
 For the 1981 film Escape from New York, the studio wanted him to play the role of Snake Plissken, but director John Carpenter thought he was too tough-looking and too old for the part, and he decided to cast Kurt Russell instead.